Exhibit Rules & Regulations

 Peninsula spaces have aisles on three sides and two corners.
 Peninsula displays must be 10 feet x 20 feet in size or larger.
 The back wall shall be centered on the non-aisle side and not exceed in width one-half the dimension of this side.
 Height may not exceed 8 feet.

 Island spaces are to be accessible from all four sides, with an openness or transparency of sight lines allowing attendees to view the surrounding exhibit area through the island booth.
 Island booth structures cannot exceed a height of 20 feet.
-The top of the island hanging signage may not exceed 24 feet in height off the floor and must allow for 19 feet of clearance between the floor and the bottom of the hanging signage.
+The top of the island hanging signage may not exceed 24 feet in height off the floor.
 Signage is to be set back 2 feet from the edge of the assigned booth space and is not to block or obstruct sight lines of other booths.
 In an island space, a setback of 1 foot will be required for any structure longer than 4 feet and higher than 4 feet.

 An appropriate floor covering is required for the entire contracted booth space.